 With assistance from corporate partners and supporters like, Bank of America, Onancock Building Supply, Bundick Well and Pump, Hill Sand and Gravel, Inc., Parksley Livestock Supply, and Thomas Gardens, it is to our excitement to announce the addition of a community garden located at our Eastern Shore Branch.

-The Foodbank of Southeastern Virginia’s community garden,is an educational tool and a supplemental, healthy food source for the community.
+The Foodbank of Southeastern Virginia and the Eastern Shore’s community garden,is an educational tool and a supplemental, healthy food source for the community.
 Here, Foodbank staff members and volunteers educate community garden visitors through teach-ins and workshop about health, food and hunger issues.

 Thrift Store: Our community Thrift Store provides affordable clothing and household items to those in need.